Documents (PDF)

 Remediation: Make a scanned document accessible

-Use Acrobat Pro DC’s Optical Character Recognition (OCR) tool, then follow remediation steps.
+Use Acrobat Pro DC’s Optical Character Recognition (OCR) tool, then follow the remediation steps above.